Hiking the Crouching Lion Trail on Oʻahu, Hawaiʻi

 Crouching Lion-Puʻu Manamana Connector Trail

-The connector trail is only about 0.1 miles (0.2 km) to reach the Puʻu Manamana side of the hike.
+This is the Connector Trail, which is only about 0.1 miles (0.2 km) to reach the Puʻu Manamana side of the hike.

-Crouching Lion Connector Trail
+Crouching Lion Head

 Hopefully, this memorial shows how real the consequences of a fall can be.